Kasia Dziadosz-Findlay

 • Financial services entities on ‘Fees for No Service’ investigations.

-• Various banks on complex debt recovery and related proceedings.
+• Various big four banks and other financiers on complex debt recovery and related proceedings.